Frequently Asked Questions

 A “volunteer” is an individual who provides a service without compensation for the benefit of district schools, staff members, and/or students.
 Examples of services volunteers may provide include, but are not limited to: tutoring, leading small group activities, helping teachers/staff with organizational tasks, supervising students on field trips, working special events and coaching student-athletes.

 Conversely, a visitor is any individual who enters a district school or site for any other reason.
-For example, family and community members who are visiting for a class party or academic observation, meeting with a teacher or administrator, attending an activity involving their student, or having lunch with their student do not have to register as a volunteer, but must sign in as a visitor at the school and present a valid ID, in accordance with District Policy KI.
+For example, family and community members who are visiting for a class party or academic observation, meeting with a teacher or administrator, attending an activity involving their student, or having lunch with their student do not have to register as a volunteer, but must sign in as a visitor at the school and present a valid ID, in accordance with District Policy KI: Visitors to Schools.
 Parents, guardians and other community members assisting students other than their own or helping with the execution of a school-wide activity, such as a field trip or field day, must register as a volunteer through the District 6 website.

 I want to volunteer for District 6!
 How do I get started?